• Home

 Dr Anupama has adopted love birds for one year by paying Rs.
 5000/-.
 The curator approved receipt of the amount and display board of Dr Anupama would be kept at adoption.
 The students promised to promote the adoption activity of animals as empathy is important for coexistence.

-Report on WORLD WATER DAY AT GITAM
+WORLD WATER DAY AT GITAM

 Date- 18th March, 2026